 Avoid Duplicating Work

-Since nobody has unlimited time to spend on animal protection work, it’s crucial that none of our time is wasted.
+Since nobody has unlimited time to devote to animal protection, it’s crucial that none of our time is wasted.
 The most important way to ensure that you’re not wasting time is to avoid duplicating work that others have already done.

 There’s a great deal of pointlessly duplicated labor in the animal protection movement.
 One obvious example is that most big nonprofits have published their own guides about why and how to be vegan.
 These guides invariably required a lot of time to research, design, and publish.
 Yet most of these efforts aren’t impressive, because the skills that this sort of literature requires is generally not within the core competencies of the nonprofit that created it.